mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 ### 3GAT and Expansive learning

 Addressing the first strand, third generation activity theory (3GAT) represents an important development of conceptual tools for applying activity theory to authentic learning settings.
 Engeström's concept of the activity system model extends Leontiev's work through a triangular representation that highlights key cultural aspects of the activity in question.
 Engeström adds a new tier to the model to visually represent Leontiev's focus on issues of cultural factors[@engestrom_learning_1987-1].
-Specifically, these cultural factors include the wider community, which encompasses those involved in the activity beyond the subjects themselves, the division of labour, which may occur through either the distribution of tasks among community members or a more vertical power structure, and the emergence of rules or norms that guide evolving community behaviours【@sannino_cultural-historical_2018】.
+Specifically, these cultural factors include the wider community, which encompasses those involved in the activity beyond the subjects themselves, the division of labour, which may occur through either the distribution of tasks among community members or a more vertical power structure, and the emergence of rules or norms that guide evolving community behaviours [@sannino_cultural-historical_2018].

 ![](./Pictures/At_dia_5_basic_v1.png){width=90%}
   Figure 3. x - Engeström's representation of community concepts an activity system